mlagisz/survey_EcoEvo_societies_awards_proliferation/README.md

 ![Tentative timeline](SORTEE2024_project_timeline.png)

 ## 🚉 Current status
-EOIs and draft protocol.
+Data collections.

 ## 🚀 Protocol
-Final protocol will be publicly archived on OSF at [LINK to be added].
+Final protocol will be publicly archived on [OSF](https://osf.io/hxr58) under this [DOI](https://doi.org/10.17605/OSF.IO/HXR58).

 ## 🚚 Supporting information
 Supporting information will be publicly available at [LINK to be added].